Tyler Posey

 Tyler Garcia-Posey (born October 18, 1991) is an American actor and musician.
 He began his career as a child actor and received recognition for his role as Raul Garcia in Doc (2001–2004) and Ty Ventura in Maid in Manhattan (2002).
-As an adult, he is known for playing the central character Scott McCall in the MTV series Teen Wolf (2011–2017), although he has since been cast in a number of film roles and has also performed in voice acting roles.
+As an adult, he gained further prominence for playing the central character Scott McCall in the MTV drama series Teen Wolf (2011–2017), although he has since been cast in a number of film roles and has also performed in voice acting roles.
 In late 2011 to 2012, he won a number of youth acting awards, including a Teen Choice Award, and was nominated for several others.
 He was active for several years in the band Lost in Kostko, which he co-founded in 2009.

 Early life

 Posey was born in Santa Monica, California, to Cyndi Terese Garcia and actor-writer John Posey.
 He grew up in Santa Clarita, California.
 Posey has one older brother and one younger brother.
 He is of Mexican descent on his mother's side.